 IATA is an abbreviation for "International Air Transport Association."
 IATAN is an abbreviation for "International Airlines Travel Agent Network."
 Their full names were so long I couldn't even fit it in a subheading.
 (Kind of like Daenerys' full title on Game of Thrones.)

 Okay.
-I need to take a deep breath because IATA/N is, quite frankly, the behemoth when it comes to accreditation options.
+I need to take a deep breath because IATA/IATAN is, quite frankly, the behemoth when it comes to accreditation options.
 I mean HUGE.
-They’re the Visa of the travel agency accreditation world, and their accreditation number is accepted globally.
+They’re the Visa of the travel agency accreditation world, and their accreditation number (known as “the IATA Code”) is accepted globally.

 When it comes to accreditation options, they’ve got a little something for everyone:

-For this article, I won't go into as much depth on IATA because eligibility, fees and the application process is different for EVERY country.
+For this article, I won't go into as much depth on IATA because eligibility, fees and the application process are all different for EVERY country.
 Yowzers.
 So if you have questions about an IATA application for a specific country, the best thing is to contact IATA directly.

 Okay.
 Put on your SCUBA gear folks, we're going fathoms below.

-Below offers the barebones of what IATA/N offers.
+Below are the barebones of IATAN accreditation options.
 Take a look to see which one might apply to your agency.

 To apply you need: